DelazJ/QGIS-Documentation/source/docs/user_manual/introduction/qgis_configuration.rst

 data and other content, and is especially useful for organisations where qgis projects are not stored in the root folder of a organisational 'project'.

+* define the :guilabel:`Project home` ie, a folder which contains data and
++  other content useful for the project, displayed in the :guilabel:`Browser`
++  panel.
+If not set, the project folder is used.
+Customizing the project home
++  is especially useful for organizations where data are not stored in the
++  root folder of an organizational 'project'.

 * choose the color to use for features when they are selected